zzyzek/sandbox/notes/POMS-Future-Research.md

   to do more work.
 WFC might fail outright
 * use whatever method you want to find 'constraidedness', either BMS soften count or WFC fail count, to get a sense for how constrained a block section is

+---

+One point to highlight is that the only real signal we have is whether a block is solveable or not, so we might need to use the solver to inform us which blocks are becoming difficult or constrained.

+If a contradiction occurs in a homogeneous region, especially if other areas of the homogeneous region are resolving fine, is that the contradiction has originated from some other place and leaked into the homogeneous region.